-- 1 Turn off the computer by pressing <Ctrl>+<Alt>+<Delete>.
+- 1 Turn off the computer by pressing <Ctrl>+<Alt>+<Delete> simultaneously.

 If you have not changed the default settings, the Windows Task Manager dialog box appears. - 2 Click Shut Down and then Turn Off. - If this does not work, press the power button and hold it for at least four seconds.
 This turns off the power. - 4 Unplug the computer from the AC adapter and remove the battery pack from your computer.

-My computer locks up
+My computer or software program is not responding

+If you suspect one application is locking your system, you can try to stop it, as follows:

+- 1 Press <Ctrl>+<Alt>+<Delete> simultaneously.
+The Windows Task Manager screen appears. - 2 Scroll down until you see an application with the status Not responding. - 3 Select this application from the list and click End Task.
+Windows® tries to close the application.
+If it fails to do so, a second dialog box appears. - 4 Select End Task again.

-- If you suspect one application is locking your system, you can try to stop it.
-To do this, press <Ctrl>+Alt>+<Delete> once, go to the Applications tab and select the application that is locking your system, and then click End Task. - □ If the above method does not work or you do not know which application is locking your system, restart the computer.
-On the Windows[®] taskbar, click the Start button, click Turn Off Computer, and then select Restart. - ☐ If the above method does not work, press the power button and hold it for at least four seconds.
-This turns off the power, risking the loss of unsaved data. - □ If your computer locks up while playing a CD-ROM or DVD-ROM, stop the CD, and shut down the computer by pressing <Ctrl>+<Alt>+<Delete>, and then click Turn Off from the Shut Down menu.
+If the above method does not work or you do not know which application is locking your system, shut down the computer, as follows:

+- 1 Click the Start button. - Select Turn Off Computer, and then Turn off in the dialog box that appears.

+If the above method does not work, press the power button and hold it for at least four seconds.
+This turns off the power, risking the loss of unsaved data.
+Then unplug the notebook from the mains.
+If your computer locks up while playing a disc, stop the disc by pressing the eject button on the disc drive, then restart your computer.
+If the message Application not responding appears, click End Now.
+Please be warned that you will lose unsaved data.
+If this happens regularly:
-My software program locks up or crashes

-Make sure the software is compatible with your equipment and operating system and/or try re-installing the software.
+Contact the software publisher or designated provider for technical support.
+Make sure the software is compatible with your equipment and operating system.
+Try reinstalling the software.